Upper Mustang Trek - 16 Days

 Upper Mustang Trek Tips for Beginners

-As a beginner, you must heed these tips for enjoyable and safe trekking in Upper Mustang.
-You must give regular exercise a priority.
-Getting some hiking experience perhaps to the nearby hills can help you take on the Upper Mustang trek with ease.
+Beginner, you must heed these tips for enjoyable and safe trekking in Upper Mustang.
+You must give regular exercise priority.
+Getting some hiking experience perhaps to the nearby hills, help you take on the Upper Mustang trek with ease.

 Likewise, you should also schedule plenty of rest days in your trip with buffer days for acclimatization.

-Hiring a trekking company and trekking guide is a must for assistance and guaranteeing safety so be sure to hire a good company with due diligence.
+Hiring trekking company and trekking guide is must for assistance and guaranteeing safety so be sure to hire good company with due diligence.

-Therefore, it is essential to maintain composure in the event of difficulties and take organized action, such as returning to Jomsom or hiring a rescue aircraft.
-This is why hiring a Local Reliable Tour trekking company is essential and their guides are well-versed in such incidents.
+Therefore, it is essential to maintain composure in the event of difficulties and take organized action, such as returning to Jomsom or hiring rescue aircraft.
+Why hiring Local Reliable Tour Trekking Company is essential and their guides are well-versed in such incidents.

-The weather in Mustang is trans-Himalayan, with cool summers and harsh winters.
-There is relatively little possibility of getting altitude sickness as the elevation does not rise over 4000 m.
+Weather in Mustang is trans-Himalayan, with cool summers and harsh winters.
+Relatively little possibility of getting altitude sickness as the elevation does not rise over 4000 m.
 Resting during the days of trekking is crucial to allow for acclimatization.
 If there are any problems during trekking, more days must be added to prevent altitude sickness.

-It's essential to have the proper supplies and gear when getting ready for the Upper Mustang Trekking in Nepal.
-Sturdy trekking boots; layered clothing –consisting of a good warm jacket, and warm trousers; a roomy backpack, toiletries, water bottles, and purification systems are all necessary equipment.
+It's essential to have proper supplies and gear when getting ready for Upper Mustang Trekking in Nepal.
+Sturdy trekking boots; layered clothing –consisting of good warm jacket, and warm trousers; roomy backpack, toiletries, water bottles, and purification systems are all necessary equipment.

 Is Upper Mustang Trek for You?